MSc Human Resource Management (Top up)

 You’ll use what you have learned to guide your future development via a reflective statement and development plan.
 This will assist you in undertaking future research into management issues and to evaluate the research analysis of others.

-Alternatively, you can take these two modules instead of the Independent Study (please contact us for information about the availability of this route):
+Alternatively, you can take these two modules instead of the Independent Study (this route is subject to demand, please contact us for information regarding availability of this route):

 Critical HR Perspectives